-Skopje, the capital city of North Macedonia, has been making headlines in recent years for its potential to become the next “Balkan Amsterdam” due to its growing cannabis industry.
+Skopje, the capital city of Macedonia, has been making headlines in recent years for its potential to become the next “Amsterdam of the Balkan” due to its growing cannabis industry.

 Despite this, the government has yet to make a final decision on the matter.